entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'. **to Xm: The contents like this will be deleted in your SI, but keep it here for a cross-check.**
 > - Clement *et al.* (2024): "Character 1 was originally defined by Forey (1998, char.
 2).
 Subsequently, Cavin *et al*.
 (2017, char.
 2) considered an additional character-state for the consolidated condition of snout bones." **to Xm: The citation like this will be deleted in your SI.**

-> -  Clement *et al.* (2024) stated that the three character-states of this character form a morphocline, and set it ‘ordered’，We consider this morphocline unclear and retain it 'unordered'.
+> -  Clement *et al.* (2024) stated that the three states of this character form a morphocline, and set them ‘ordered’，We consider this morphocline unclear and retain the three states 'unordered'.
 Alternatively, this character can be split into two characters: condition of snout bones (separate from one another vs consolidated); condition of consolidated snout bones (edentulous vs toothed). **to Xm: The comments like this should be included in your SI.**

 > - The coding of *Qujingodus* is 1. **to Xm: this line is for quick check.**